 8. Implement the Campaign

-Now it’s time to launch your campaign.
+Now it’s time to launch your campaign and stick to your campaign brief.

 Test all assets before going live so you know everything functions as it should.
+A clear goal helps maintain focus.

 Campaign messaging should align across marketing channels.
 Social media campaigns, email marketing campaigns, and landing pages should feel coherent.